 Q: What is the IVCSD?

 A: The Isla Vista Community Service District (IVCSD) is the local governmental body in Isla Vista.
 It provides public services to better the community of Isla Vista and its residents.
-It holds Board meetings every other Tuesday night in which the IVCSD Board meets to discuss future improvements to the community.
-Other updates and news can be found throughout the website.
+It holds Board meetings on the 2nd and 4th Tuesday of the month at 6pm in which the IVCSD Board meets to discuss future improvements to the community.

 Q: What do you do in Isla Vista?

-A: The IVCSD provides resources to improve the safety and public well being in Isla Vista.
-These services can be found under the Resources for You tab.
+A: The IVCSD provides resources to improve the safety and public well-being in Isla Vista.
 For more information and current projects, please contact us directly.